 I think Bitcoin is a fascinating idea, and I love the notion of a decentralized and competitive private currency.
 But… it’s not money.
 Here’s why.

-Money must serve three basic functions, including as a:
+Money must serve a few basic functions, including:

 - Store of value

 - Medium of exchange

 Does Bitcoin fulfill any of these?
 No, because the value of Bitcoins is extremely volatile.
 Any currency that can lose 60% of its value in a day is the very definition of unsound.